sravanichinnu/Coffee-sales-dashboard-using-Excel/README.md

 # Coffee sales dashboard using Excel
-This dashboard showcases a comprehensive sales dashboard created in Excel to analyze and visualize coffee sales performance.
+This project showcases a comprehensive sales dashboard created in Excel to analyze and visualize coffee sales performance.
 The dashbaord provides insights into sales across regions and products, with key metrics including **Total sales**, **growth trends**, and **top5 customers**.

 ## Features
 - **Dynamic Data Integration**: Consolidates data from multiple source worksheets into a single "main sheet".